MohammedSaad18/3D-Computer-Vision/RoboticsPerception_3d Projection/README.md

 ## The process
 - track the interest points in each frame where i will land the 3d opject on them
-- estimating the Homograpghy matrix between a plan in the real world and the image projection of it
+- estimating the Homograpghy matrix between a plane in the real world and the image projection of it
 - using the homograpghy matrix to estimate the pose of the camera in each framke
 - project a virtual 3d opject into the image plane using the the matrix x(image) = K(R*X+T)  // X stands for real world coordinates where K is the camera calibration matrix, R and T are the rotation and translation matrix respectively